-How to Foster a Positive and Effective Doctor-Patient Relationship
+How to Build a Positive Doctor-Patient Relationship for Bipolar Disorder

 The doctor-patient relationship is such a critical one.
 I view it as a partnership that forms so you have someone on your side against the bipolar disorder.
 If you don't feel like your psychiatrist or other healthcare provider is on your side, it just doesn't work.